janit/symfony-hybrid-twig-react-vue/README.md

 sharing a state object between the Twig template rendering engine as well as JavaScript view layers Vue and React.

+The application comes complete with an SQLite database and a built JavaScript clients to keep overhead of installation minimal.
+The application itself is simple enough to figure out with basic understanding of OO PHP and Symfony, so it's better just to take a look for yourself to see if this feels like a good idea or not.

 ## Installation

-The application comes complete with an SQLite database and a built JavaScript clients to keep overhead of installation minimal.

 Clone app: